-Part One of this multi-part series if how to resolve common issues we see our customers facing.
+Part One of this multi-part series is how to resolve common issues we see our customers facing.
 Some of these you may have and not even know it!
 So let's jump in and solve some issues!

 Low audio / White Noise:

 The Problem: Hit record on any program you want, but say nothing.
 Then hit play.
 Hear anything?
 A hum, buzz, or hiss?
 This is white noise.
 Don't hear anything?
 Crank the volume to max and hit play again.
 Nearly every system has a little bit of this, but the important part is to minimize it as much as possible.

 The Solution: Normally this has to do with jacking the 3.5mm cord directly into the back of the PC.
 The white noise is caused by EMI produced by the computer its self.
 The easiest way to fix the issue is to bypass that connection all together.
 Normally this is done with a simple USB Audio Adapter, also known as a USB sound card.
 Not all setups will require one, but the USB adapter will amplify the sound produced by your ModMic; it will also eliminate any static or white noise you may be experiencing.
 Be sure to turn down your mic boost or mic gain, as that is also often a source of white noise.

 No Audio/ Mic Not Recognized on Mac:

 The Problem: Your mic isn't working at all.
 It's plugged in, heck you even checked to make sure the mute switch is off (you DID check, right?).

-The Solution: Unfortunately this is a hardware limitation of the Macintosh, they do not provide the required 5v phantom power the ModMic needs to operate.
+The Solution: Unfortunately this is a hardware limitation of the Apple products, they do not provide the required 5v phantom power the ModMic needs to operate.
 Fortunately this is also a very easy fix, all you will need is a USB adapter like the one above.
 The Antlion USB Adapter is compatible with both Mac and PC so you can move it from machine to machine.

 Using the ModMic with Consoles: